 Problem-solving

 Slug damage is a common problem with young squash plants.
-When planting them out, consider using a natural, organic slug deterrent such as Feed and Fortify.
+When planting them out, consider using a natural, organic slug deterrent.

 Feeding pumpkin and squash plants